 To inform water quality studies, data needs to accurately represent conditions in the watershed.
-Most projects require some degree of proper sample handling, processing, and data quality assessment, particularly when scientific or resource management questions are being investigated.
+Projects require proper sample collection, handling, processing, and data quality assessment to produce high quality, credible data that can be used to answer scientific questions or guide resource management decisions.

 Quality Assurance (QA) is the overall management of a sampling program.
-It ensures the monitoring process, from the methods used to how data will be managed and analyzed, is adequate for the project to meet its objectives with a stated level of confidence.
+It ensures the monitoring process is adequate for the project to meet its objectives with a stated level of confidence, from specifying which methods will be used to collect data to how the data will be managed and analyzed.
 QA activities include developing a sampling and analysis plan, making sure that volunteers or staff is properly trained, and following standard operating procedures.

 Quality control (QC) includes technical actions taken to detect and control errors.
 QC consists of developing measures and protocols to ensure sample collection and analyses are consistent and correct.
 If there is a problem, good QC will help to identify the problem.
 It also helps determine whether volunteer work is being performed correctly.
-QC activities may include collecting replicate samples for chemical analyses and the use of field blanks.
+QC activities include collecting field duplicate samples and field blank samples.